 - 1.1.
-Housing Overview and Scrutiny Committee are asked to note the contents of this report and comment on the vision, aims, objectives and actions proposed in the draft Housing Strategy 2022-2027. - 1.2.
-Housing Overview and Scrutiny Committee are also asked to comment on the aims, objectives and actions proposed in the draft Housing Asset Management Strategy 2022-2027 and draft Housing Resident Engagement Strategy 2022-2027.
+It is recommended that Health and Wellbeing Board note and comment on the the vision, aims, objectives and actions outlined in the Housing Strategy 2022-2027. - 1.2.
+It is also recommended that Health and Wellbeing Board note and comment on the aims, objectives and actions outlined in the Housing Asset Management Strategy 2022-2027 and Housing Resident Engagement Strategy 2022-2027.